sonjaheikkinen/mapGenerator/documentation/projectImplementation.md

 Algorithm currently only generates the layout of the overworld map.
 This could be combined with another generator that generates details within map cells.
 If we were for example to create a game, one map cell could be like 100x100 m^2 or 100x100 m^2, and this detail generator would generate random details and graphics based on the overrall information (height, biome type, city or road information) of the map cell.

+### Structure

+Project structure is not perfect.
+The dividion between datastructure and domain is a bit unclear.
+BiomeColors should maybe be part of the gui package.
+Some of the methods in Painter should probably be in logic.

 ## Sources